-So, with that reference noted, I should also say that even without the Metonic adaptation, the holidays are still in the same time range.
-Though the purpose of this article is not to discuss the calendar, I wanted to give some background into the frame of reference I use for the holidays.
+So, with that reference noted, we should also say that even without the Metonic adaptation, the holidays are still in the same time range.
+Though the purpose of this article is not to discuss the calendar, we wanted to give some background into the frame of reference we use for the holidays.
 What we see when looking at the calendar is that there are several points in the year where the notation ‘IVOS’ is attached to several days in a row.

 As Iuos notations cluster around certain times of the year, it can be assumed that they are likely holidays.
 It cannot be said for sure how long a given holiday was observed.
 As the clusters may point to a range of time in which it was acceptable to observe a given holiday.
 The pain with the Iuos clusters is that though they are consistent, they still show up in different months on the calendar throughout the years.